renfredxh/tmx/README.md

     # tilemap.update calls the update method on each layer in the map.
     # The update method can be customized for each layer to include logic
-    # for animating sprite positions, and detecting collisions .
+    # for animating sprite positions, and detecting collisions.
     tilemap.update(dt)
-    # Fill the screen with an R,G,B color to erase the previous drawings
+    # Fill the screen with an R,G,B color to erase the previous drawings.
     screen.fill((0,0,0))
     # Draw all layers of the tilemap to the screen.
     tilemap.draw(screen)